dalianzhu/try/readme.md

 func Try3WithError[A, B, C any](callback func() (A, B, C, error)) (ret A, ret2 B, ret3 C, err error)
 ```

-- **Description**: Executes a callback that returns two values and an error.
-If the callback panics, the panic is returned as an error of type `ErrCallbackPanic`.
+- **Description**:

-Executes a callback that returns three values and an error.
+  Executes a callback that returns two values and an error.
 If the callback panics, the panic is returned as an error of type `ErrCallbackPanic`.

   If the callback returns an error, that error is returned.
 Otherwise, it returns the values and `nil`.

 - **Parameters**:
   - **callback** (`func() (A, B, C, error)`) - The callback function to be executed, which returns three values of type `A`, `B`, and `C`, and an error.